 NOTE 3: Triggering SRVCC for WebRTC IMS session will cause service interruption and/or inconsistent service experience when using QCI=1.
 Operator policy (e.g. use of specific AF application identifier) can be used to avoid using QCI 1 for a voice service, e.g. WebRTC IMS session.

 Services using a Non-GBR QCI should be prepared to experience congestion related packet drops, and, except for QCI 80, 98 percent of the packets that have not been dropped due to congestion should not experience a delay exceeding the QCI's PDB.
 This may for example occur during traffic load peaks or when the UE becomes coverage limited.
 See Annex J for details.
 Packets that have not been dropped due to congestion may still be subject to non congestion related packet losses (see PELR below).
-Owing to its low latency objective, services using using QCI 80 should anticipate that more than 2 percent of packets might exceed the PDB of QCI 80.
+Owing to its low latency objective, services using QCI 80 should anticipate that more than 2 percent of packets might exceed the PDB of QCI 80.

 Except for services using QCI 82 or 83 services using a GBR QCI and sending at a rate smaller than or equal to GBR can in general assume that congestion related packet drops will not occur, and 98 percent of the packets shall not experience a delay exceeding the QCI's PDB.
 Exceptions (e.g. transient link outages) can always occur in a radio access system which may then lead to congestion related packet drops even for services using a GBR QCI and sending at a rate smaller than or equal to GBR.
 Packets that have not been dropped due to congestion may still be subject to non congestion related packet losses (see PELR below).
 For services using QCI 82 or 83 a packet which is delayed by more than the PDB but is within the Maximum Data Burst Volume and GBR requirements, is counted as lost when calculating the PELR.